Al-Ghantu

+Syrian Civil War

-On 11 June 2012, anti-government fighters from the Free Syrian Army (FSA) attacked the small military airbase situated in al-Ghantu, as part of the ongoing 2011-2012 Syrian uprising against President Bashar al-Assad.
+On 11 June 2012, anti-government fighters from the Free Syrian Army (FSA) attacked the small military airbase situated in al-Ghantu, as part of the Syrian revolution against President Bashar al-Assad.
 The FSA was quickly repelled by a Syrian Army counterattack, but managed to withdraw with hundreds of looted weapons and ammunition.
 According to FSA officials, they were able to enter the base after being aided by 22 sympathetic soldiers and officers stationed at the base.

+On 5 February 2013, the town was shelled by the Syrian Army and allied militias.